Foreign policy of the Nixon administration: China

 In February 1972, Nixon traveled to China; Kissinger briefed Nixon for over 40 hours in preparation.
 Upon touching down in the Chinese capital of Beijing, the President and First Lady emerged from Air Force One and greeted Zhou.
 Nixon made a point of shaking Zhou's hand, something which then-Secretary of State John Foster Dulles had refused to do in 1954 when the two met at the Geneva Conference.
-Prior to the meeting the Nixon administration convinced Chinese leaders to allow the construction of a satellite relay station, which allowed Nixon's visit to be broadcast live in the U.S. The visit was carefully choreographed by both governments, and major events took place during prime time to reach the widest possible television audience in the U.S. When not in meetings, Nixon toured architectural wonders including the Forbidden City, Ming Tombs, and the Great Wall.
+Prior to the meeting, the Nixon administration convinced Chinese leaders to allow the construction of a satellite relay station, which enabled Nixon's visit to be broadcast live in the U.S. The visit was carefully choreographed by both governments, and major events took place during prime time to reach the widest possible television audience in the U.S. When not in meetings, Nixon toured architectural landmarks including the Forbidden City, Ming Tombs, and the Great Wall.
 Americans received their first glimpse into Chinese life through the cameras which accompanied Pat Nixon, who toured the city of Beijing and visited communes, schools, factories, and hospitals.

 Nixon and Kissinger discussed a range of issues with Zhou and Mao Zedong, the Chairman of the Chinese Communist Party.
 China provided assurances that it would not intervene in the Vietnam War, while the United States promised to prevent Japan from acquiring nuclear weapons.
-Nixon recognized Taiwan as part of China, while the Chinese agreed to pursue a peaceful settlement in the Cross-Strait dispute with the ROC.
+Nixon acknowledged China's claim to Taiwan, while the Chinese agreed to pursue a peaceful settlement in the Cross-Strait dispute with the ROC.
 The United States and China increased trade relations and established unofficial embassies in each other's respective capitals.
 Though some conservatives criticized his visit, Nixon's opening of relations with China was widely popular in the United States.
 The visit also aided Nixon's negotiations with the Soviet Union, which feared the possibility of an alliance between the United States and the PRC.